max619/tun-xray/README.md

 Very simple set of scripts to use xray socks5 proxy as tun adapter and redirect all requests to specific ip list via socks5 proxy on router level.

-I'm using it on Ubiquiti router, but i think it should work on any linux based platform with systemd.
+I'm using it on Ubiquiti and OpenWRT routers, but i think it should work on any linux based platform with systemd/procd.

 ## Installation